 - Fix-it is about fixing an undesirable element in canon.
 If the thing you’re fixing is a problem you created, that’s not a fix-it.

 - You can create a problem that’s not canon as a catalyst for your fix-it.
-For instance you come up with something outside of canon as a reason for your character to travel back in time.
+For instance, you come up with something outside of canon as a reason for your character to travel back in time.
 And then they fix canon.
 In the case of time travel, fixing things might make a lot of stuff not happen.
 And that’s fine.
-Ripples are a good thing.
+Ripples are a good thing even if everything isn’t perfect.

 - Fixing something in an AU/AR where canon setting has been completely erased.